stigsfoot/stigsfoot/README.md

 # Hi there!

 I'm noble, welcome to my github page.

 I'm not sure why you're here, but before you leave, give one of my projects a star, github stars are my performance enhancement drug.

-OK thanks.
+OK thanks for dropping by.

 ### 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/noblea)